mjagelka/route-optimizer/README.md

 # Route Optimizer
-This is a Python mini project that works as a CLI tool for finding the optimal route between given cities.
+This is a Python3 mini project that works as a CLI tool for finding the optimal route between given cities.

 ## Usage